'Green bubble shaming' at play in DOJ suit against Apple

 As anyone who has experienced the blue-green divide knows, the bubble culture wars involve more than just a carping over color differences.

-When someone with an Android texts an iMessage user, the quality of photos and videos is shoddy; you can't do live location tracking; you can't react to texts the same way.
-And those suspense-building bouncing ellipses indicating someone is writing do not exist; and the conversation is less secure.
-On top of it all, green bubbles lead to mockery.
+When someone with an Android texts an iMessage user, the quality of photos and videos is shoddy; you can't do live location tracking; you can't react to texts the same way; those suspense-building bouncing ellipses indicating someone is writing do not exist; and the conversation is less secure.
+To top it off, green bubbles lead to mockery.

 Some have dubbed this phenomenon "green bubble shaming."